ovito.io

 into the returnedPipeline

-to also load the trajectory data.Explicit file format specification
+to also load the trajectory data.Remote file access via SSH and HTTPS

 Normally, OVITO detects the format of the imported file(s) automatically.
 In rare cases, however, the auto-detection mechanism may fail.
-Then you can explicitly specify the file format to assume using the
+Then you can explicitly specify the file format using the optional

 input_format

 keyword parameter.
-It must be set to one of the following supported format identifiers:"ca"
+It must one of the following supported format identifiers:"ca"

 ,"castep/cell"